-1. Topic and Question.
+1. Topic and Central Question.
+In the lead paragraph, explain precisely what topic you will examine.
 What is the central question that will motivate your research?
-Explain precisely what topic you will examine.
+Your question should explore why things happened (not just description of what happened).
 Explain why it matters (it may matter because it is central to scientific theory, because it is a central policy or political issue today, because it was a decisive turning point in political development, or because conventional wisdom about the topic may be wrong).
 There are many ways to get ideas for topics.
 Several are included in our readings.
 You can find others in key journals, such as The American Political Science Review or other general political science journals, or more specialized journals your topic should be interesting to you.
 You are very welcome to try out dissertation ideas.

 2. Literature Review.
 What do we know about this topic?
 Who has written about it?
 What are their central arguments and assertions?
 What are the key concepts?
 What are the important open questions in the field?
 (Sources include bibliographies, literature reviews, computer-assisted references, and discussions with faculty).

 3. Theoretical Question.
 Once you have chosen a topic, you have to specify the problem you want to study.
 You will have to try to isolate one precise question about the topic to answer in a discrete research project.
 Precisely what question will your research try to answer?
 This may take the form of a relationship between a dependent variable and several independent variables (that is, Why did something happen the way it did?
 What caused it?
 Factor A?
 Factor B?
 Some combination?).
 It also may take the form of the relationship between two non-recurring events.